taminater/LEAPs/content/leaps/LEAP-28.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
-This LEAP proposes to increase Lyra Council terms to 4 months
+This LEAP proposes to increase Lyra Council and Grants DAO terms to 4 months

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->
 If this proposal is passed, all subsequent Lyra Council terms will be increased to 4 month.
-The Lyra Council established in [LEAP-15](https://leaps.lyra.finance/leaps/leap-15) currently sits for 3 calendar months at a time.
+The Lyra Council established in [LEAP-15](https://leaps.lyra.finance/leaps/leap-15) and Grants DAO established in [LEAP-17](https://deploy-preview-58--lyra-leaps.netlify.app/leaps/leap-17) currently sits for 3 calendar months at a time.

 ## Motivation